MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/auth-classes.md

 ### Base classes and inheritance
  Every class must specify a *base class* that identifies an existing class that the new class will *specialize*.
 The management pack libraries that are included with Service Manager contain several classes that can be used as the base for custom classes in management packs.
 A management pack will typically have at least one class inheriting from a library class and potentially other classes inheriting from classes in the same management pack.

  The concept of a base class can be illustrated with the Windows&nbsp;Server Operating System management pack.
 This management pack includes classes representing logical disks installed on the computer.
 The following illustration shows the classes **Windows&nbsp;Server&nbsp;2003 Logical Disk** and **Windows&nbsp;Server&nbsp;2008 Logical Disk**.
-These classes are both based on **Logical Disk \(Server\)** that is defined in the Microsoft.Windows.Server.Library management pack file. **Logical Disk \(Server\)** is in turn based on **Logical Disk**, which itself is based on **Logical Device**, and so on through **Logical Hardware**, **Logical Entity**, and finally **Entity**.
+These classes are both based on **Logical Disk \(Server\)** that is defined in the Microsoft.Windows.Server.Library management pack file. **Logical Disk \(Server\)** is in turn based on **Logical Disk**, which itself is based on **Logical Device**, and so on, through **Logical Hardware**, **Logical Entity**, and finally **Entity**.
 All classes can trace a similar inheritance path and will always end up at **Entity**, which is the root of the class structure.
 This is the only class that doesn't have a base class, and all the other classes eventually inherit from it.

  **Inheritance of properties between classes**